-The executive management team that formed us in 2004 continues to manage us today.
+Our current executive management team consists largely of individuals who formed us in 2004.
 They possess a breadth and depth of combined experience working in the midstream energy business.
 Other officers and key operational, commercial and financial employees provide significant experience in the industry and with its assets and businesses.